EnissayCT/MarhabaBot/README.md

 #### MarhabaBot.py:
   Combines image analysis with conversational capabilities.
   Analyzes the uploaded image, predicts the location, and provides relevant details based on the conversation context.
+  Guides and accompanies the tourist in his travels inside the kingdom.
 ## Notes
 You must fill in your API keys in the .env file for both Azure and OpenAI.
 Ensure all required libraries are installed before running the scripts.